MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 }
 ```

 We've implemented the beginnings of our authentication logic.

-Run the app and sign up with a new user account.
+Stop and run the app.
+Sign up with a new user account.
 Go back to the authentication tab in your Firebase dashboard and verify that you've created a new user.
-If everything goes well you should see the following:
+If everything goes well you should see the following in your Firebase project:

 ![Newly Created User](assets/first_user.png)

+You can find a list of all users in the `users` tab of your Firebase project authentication tab.

 ## Basic Error Handling in FUIAuthDelegate